Completing the enumeration of inversion sequences avoiding triples of relations: Introduction

 The 28 Wilf classes which were not yet in the OEIS were mostly left as open problems in \cite{martinez_patterns_2018}.
 Many others have been addressed subsequently by several authors.
 We summarise what we believe to be the current state of affairs in \cref{table:main}.

 In this paper we address all the 14 classes in \cref{table:main} which have not yet been solved.
 In all cases we derive a combinatorial generating tree which gives a polynomial-time algorithm for computing the number of inversion sequences which avoid the given triple of relations.
-For most classes we can further obtain a system of functional equations satisfied by a set of generating functions, and 7 these are solvable via the kernel method \cite{prodinger_kernel_2004}, yielding an algebraic solution.
+For most classes we can further obtain a system of functional equations satisfied by a set of generating functions, and 7 of these are solvable via the kernel method \cite{prodinger_kernel_2004}, yielding an algebraic solution.
 For all the classes where we do not obtain an algebraic generating function, we believe (based on guessing software and/or asymptotics) that the generating functions are not algebraic and probably not D-finite.
+All enumeration results in this paper have been checked against brute-force enumeration, as well as existing series in the OEIS. \textsc{Mathematica} was used to assist with solving the algebraic cases -- a notebook which goes through the calculations can be found at the second author's website \href{www.nicholasbeaton.com}{www.nicholasbeaton.com}, and is also available as an ancillary file at \href{https://arxiv.org/abs/2512.21943}{arXiv:2512:21943}.

 There are two broad strategies we employ here to count pattern-avoiding inversion sequences.
 These are: \begin{itemize} \item ``Growing on the right'': Here one constructs a generating tree by tracking a set of statistics about a pattern-avoiding inversion sequence $a = (a_1,\dots,a_n)$ in order to determine which potential values can be appended to $a$ to give a valid longer inversion sequence. \item ``Growing on the left'': Again a tree is constructed by tracking a set of statistics, but this time the operation on $a$ involves increasing all non-zero entries of $a$ by 1, increasing some zero entries by 1 (exactly which depends on the patterns to be avoided), and then prepending a 0. \end{itemize} The name ``growing on the left'' was introduced by Testart \cite{testart_generating_2025}, although we believe the construction was first used in \cite{corteel_patterns_2016}.